 The wettest months to visit Bali are from November to March.
 December, January, and February are extra rainy and a little hotter.
 These are the peak months in Thailand and countries north of Indonesia that are celebrating their dry seasons before the heat really moves in.

 Despite the rain and slightly hotter temperatures in December, Bali still becomes busy with revelers during Christmas and the New Year holiday.

 Although Bali is warm and comfortable throughout the year, the island has two distinct seasons: wet and dry.

-Temperatures in Bali during July and August range from the mid-70s to low-80s Fahrenheit, and December and January isn't too far off either.
+Temperatures in Bali during July and August range from the 70 degrees Fahrenheit (21 degrees Celsius) to 80 degrees Fahrenheit (27 degrees Celsius), and December and January isn't too far off either.

 Traveling during the dry and high season doesn't guarantee all sunny days.
 Mother Nature keeps the island green throughout the year.
 Even during the dry season, you'll want to be prepared for brief pop-up storms.

 Visiting Bali During the Low Season